Fully general relativistic description of rapidly-rotating axially-symmetric neutron stars for constraining nuclear matter equations of state: Results and Discussion

 \subsubsection{PSR\,J0740$+$6620}

 The mass constraint from PSR\,J0740$+$6620 is one of the most stringent observational constraints currently known, indicating a neutron star mass exceeding $2\,M_\odot$.
 This pulsar is also known to be rotating at a spin frequency of 346\,Hz.
+It is to mention that the mass estimate by Cromartie \etal~\cite{Cromartie2020} assumes Schwarzschild masses of the binary system \cite{Damour1986} and works with a post-Newtonian treatment.
 In Fig.~\ref{fig:MR_346Hz}, we present the $M$-$R$ curves for rotating neutron stars computed with each EoS parameter set at this angular frequency.
 Also, maximum masses obtained by the TOV and KEH methods are compared in Table~\ref{tab:Results_346Hz}.